lichtara/lichtara-license-portal/01-foundations/non-function-charter/non-function-charter-en.md

 * emotional maturation
 * integration of lived experience
-* traversal of inner conflict
+* the passage through inner conflict
 * reconstruction of identity

 cannot be converted into *output*.